-15For a review of different microfoundations underpinning these kinds of transition equations, see Ghatak (2015).
+^{15.} For a review of different microfoundations underpinning these kinds of transition equations, see Ghatak (2015).

-Figure IIIc shows a transition equation with a discontinuity.16 There are again two stable steady states, K_P^ and K_R^ , but now there is no steady state between them.
-Instead, households at and above the discontinuity point \hat{K} accumulate capital whereas those just below \hat{K} decumulate.
-Such a transition equation can describe a situation where households choose between two different production technologies and where switching to the 'high capital' technology requires an investment in a large indivisible asset.
-In our context, where physical asset ownership is a determinant of occupational choice, the two parts of this transition equation might represent different occupations, with a threshold capital level, \hat{K} , required to access the more profitable occupation.
-While this is a plausible story in this setting, it is empirically challenging to distinguish Figure IIIc from Figure IIIb, as we discuss below.
+^{16.} Such transition equations can have different microfoundations.
+They can result from indivisibility of labor supply even when the production function is states, K_P^ and K_R^ , but now there is no steady state between them.
+Instead, households at and above the discontinuity point \widehat{K} accumulate capital, whereas those just below \widehat{K} decumulate.
+Such a transition equation can describe a situation where households choose between two different production technologies and where switching to the high-capital technology requires an investment in a large indivisible asset.
+In our context, where physical asset ownership is a determinant of occupational choice, the two parts of this transition equation might represent different occupations, with a threshold capital level, \widehat{K} , required to access the more profitable occupation.
+While this is a plausible story in this setting, it is empirically challenging to distinguish Figure III, Panel C from Panel B, as we discuss below.